hobitans/TGHyper/README.md

 #### Files adapted from MGHyper/EAHyper
 The following files contain functionality adapted from MGHyper/EAHyper.
 * ``main.ml`` is adapted from MGHyper/EAHyper.
 We adapted the mode handling procedures and reused most of the flags from MGHyper/EAHyper, so that users/scripts familiar with those tools can easily adapt.
+We reuse the file and string input handling methods of MGHyper/EAHyper.
-            We add inter alia the following functionality/flags:
+            We add, among other things, the following functionality/flags:
-    - ``-r`` randomly assign path variables ``pv`` to atomic propositions ``ap``, where the pv scopes over ``ap``.
+    - ``-r`` randomly assign path variables ``pv`` to atomic propositions ``ap``, where the ``pv`` scopes over ``ap``.
     - ``--graph`` If the formula is satisfiable, a graph representation of the assignment is shown.
     - ``--notfast`` Replace G F operators by U R and do not use the smaller reduction (default false).
     - ``--secLTL`` Print a SecLTL formula from our test set to adapt the formula adapt file ``secLTLTest.ml``.
-* ``tg_hyperCTL.ml``    adapted from MGHyper.
-Contains the function to step-wise unrolling of the formulas for incrementally larger bounds until a satisfiable assignment is found.
+* ``tg_hyperCTL.ml``    based on MGHyper.
+Contains functions handling the incrementing of the unrolling bounds until a satisfiable assignment is found.
-                            The actual unrolling is done in ``unrolling.ml`` and ``tvStep.ml``.
+                        The actual functions for unrolling the formulas are in ``unrolling.ml`` and ``tvStep.ml``.
-* ``formulaHyperCTL.ml``    adapted from MGHyper/EAHyper HyperLTL types and function, for handling path variable quantification at arbitrary positions.
+* ``formulaHyperCTL.ml``    adapted from MGHyper/EAHyper HyperLTL types and functions for handling path variable quantification at arbitrary positions.
+                            We adapted functions for translating into NNF, unifying, and the scope checking HyperCTLs formulas.
-* ``invokeSatSolver.ml``    adapted on MGHyper/EAHyper for handling arbitrary propositional formulas and invoke [limboole](http://fmv.jku.at/limboole/) with the ``-s`` flag for checking the satisfiability of propositional formulas.
+* ``invokeSatSolver.ml``    based on MGHyper/EAHyper.
+It handles arbitrary propositional formulas and invoke [limboole](http://fmv.jku.at/limboole/) with the ``-s`` flag for checking the satisfiability of propositional formulas.
 * ``lexer.mml``  reused from EAHyper/MGHyper.
-* ``Makefile``  based on from MGHyper/EAHyper and added ocamlgraph package to build options
+* ``Makefile``  based on  MGHyper/EAHyper.
+We added ocamlgraph package to the build options.
-* ``parser.mly`` adapted from MGHyper/EAHyper for handling path variable quantification add arbitrary positions
+* ``parser.mly`` adapted from MGHyper/EAHyper for handling path variable quantification add arbitrary positions.
-* ``function.ml``     contains functions used in several modules; some of these functions are based on EAHyper/MGHyper
+* ``function.ml``     contains functions used in several modules; some of these functions are based on EAHyper/MGHyper.
-* ``formulaBool.ml`` adapted from Quantified Boolean Formulas methods in MGHyper
+* ``formulaBool.ml`` adapted from Quantified Boolean Formulas methods in MGHyper.